Ashok-AT/Negotiation-Chatbot/README.md

 # Negotiation Chatbot

-This project is a negotiation chatbot built using Flask and the pretrained model GPT-2 API from Hugging Face's Transformers library.
+This project is a Negotiation Chatbot built using Flask and the pretrained model GPT-2 API from Hugging Face's Transformers library.
 The chatbot is designed to negotiate with users based on their offers and provide persuasive responses.

 ## Features

-- Negotiate, Accepts or Decline user offers and context
+- Negotiate, Accepts or Decline customer offer and context.
-- Provides acceptance, counteroffers, or reasons for rejection
+- Provides acceptance, counteroffers, or reasons for rejection.
-- Built using Flask and GPT-2
+- Built using Flask and GPT-2.

 ## Installation